aiplanethub/getting-started-with-r-programming-for-data-science/basic-arithmetic-operation-in-r/982-Create & Work With Vectors and Matrices in R.md

-* In the video coming up in the next slide, the tutor will discuss following things in the hands on tutorial:
+* In the video coming up in the next slide, the tutor will discuss the following things in the hands-on tutorial:

   ▶︎ How to create vectors in R for numbers or objects using the c function or concatenate function

-  ▶︎ How to use seq function to create sequence data in R
+  ▶︎ How to use the seq function to create sequence data in R

-  ▶︎ How to use rep function in R to create a vector of repeated numbers or characters
+  ▶︎ How to use the rep function in R to create a vector of repeated numbers or characters

   ▶︎ How to create a matrix using matrix function in R and use square brackets to extract certain elements from a matrix in R